travier/travier/README.md

 core technologies and features the [GNOME desktop].
 Fedora Kinoite is available as part of the Fedora Project (first released with Fedora 35).

-I also used to maintain unofficial builds based on Fedora 34 and older for Fedora Kinoite and other variants (XFCE, LXQt, Deepin, Mate and Pantheon).
-See [this Fedora Magazine article][KinoiteArticle] and [this Fedora Discussion thread][KinoiteThread] for details.

 [See talks about Fedora Kinoite](talks.md#fedora-kinoite).